- B.A., Theology, University of Notre Dame, 1986, Summa cum laude

 Profile

-Raised by Catholic parents in East Tennessee, Dr. Johnson has been immersed from childhood in an ecumenical context.
-Much of her current work is in conversation with Catholic and Reformation traditions, particularly those that see themselves called to congregational discipleship in ways that challenge nationalism and economic privilege.
-Her intellectual hero is Peter Maurin.
+Dr. Johnson has been immersed from childhood in an ecumenical context.
+Much of her current work is in conversation with Catholic and Reformation traditions, particularly those that see themselves called to congregational discipleship in ways that challenge nationalism, racism and systems that sustain economic inequality.

 Faculty perspective